 About anixa biosciences - ANIX

-Anixa Biosciences, Inc. is a biotechnology company, which engages in the development of therapies and vaccines focused on oncology and infectious disease.
+Anixa Biosciences, Inc. is a biotechnology company, which engages in the development of therapies and vaccines focused on oncology.
 It operates through the following segments: Cancer Vaccines, CAR-T Therapeutics, and Other.
 The Cancer Vaccines segment includes the early stages development of immunization for breast and ovarian cancer.
 The CAR-T Therapeutics segment is involved in the development of immuno-therapy drugs against cancer.
+The Other segment refers to its legacy operations, including patent licensing.
 The company was founded on November 5, 1982 and is headquartered San Jose, CA.

 ANIX At a Glance